5 Hidden Costs Killing Your Profit as a Solar Installer or Electrician (And How to Fix Them)

 - Standard residential 6.6kW solar-only installations look profitable in theory, but the compliance documentation overhead and high competition driving price compression can squeeze margins to 15–20%

-- Add a battery system, and the installation complexity increases — but so does the margin opportunity, particularly for businesses with strong battery compliance documentation workflows
+- Add a battery system (particularly AS/NZS 5139-compliant installs with full SoC documentation and CT clamp metering), and installation complexity increases — but so does the margin opportunity, particularly for businesses with strong battery compliance documentation workflows

 - Small commercial installations (30–100kW) carry higher project complexity but less price competition and stronger margins for businesses set up to manage them